 EDP 675 Issues in Bilingualism in Special Education and Inclusive Classrooms

 3 hours; 3 credits

-The purpose of this course is to enhance students’ awareness and knowledge of the issues relating to cultural pluralism and multilingualism in the field of special education.
-This course will analyze the needs of individuals with disabilities for whom English is not a native language.
-Topics will include the identification and assessment of limited English proficient (LEP) children, the research concerning first and second language acquisition, strategies for the instruction of children from different cultures and with different language experience, and administrative difficulties in the implementation of special education programs for children who are not native speakers of English.
+The purpose of this course is to enhance students’ awareness and knowledge of issues relating to cultural pluralism and multilingualism in the field of special education.
+This course will analyze the needs of individuals with special needs (including exceptionalities and gifted and talented) for which English is not a native language.
+Topics will include the identification and assessment of English learners with special needs, the validity and reliability of assessments concerning first and second language acquisition, and strategies for the instruction of children from different cultures and with different language experience.
+Requires minimum of ten (10) fieldwork hours.

 Up one level